awsdocs/aws-doc-sdk-examples/javascriptv3/example_code/redshift/README.md

 # TypeScript environment for Amazon Redshift examples
 Environment for AWS SDK for JavaScript (v3) examples for Amazon Redshift.

+The preview version of the SDK is available [here](https://github.com/aws/aws-sdk-js-v3).

-For more information, see the [AWS documentation for these examples](https://docs.aws.amazon.com/sdk-for-javascript/v3/developer-guide/redshift-examples.html).
+For more information about these examples, see the [AWS documentation for these examples](https://docs.aws.amazon.com/sdk-for-javascript/v3/developer-guide/redshift-examples.html) (release pending).

 This example is available here https://docs.aws.amazon.com/sdk-for-javascript/v3/developer-guide/redshift-examples.html.